yannick-c/yannick-couzinie.github.io/_publications/2023_aqc_first_quantized.md

 ---
-title: "First-quantized adiabatic time evolution for the ground state of a many-electron system and the optimal nuclear configuration"
+title: "First-quantized adiabatic time evolution for the ground state of a many-electron system and the optimal nuclear configuration*"
 collection: publications
 permalink: /publication/2023-aqc-first-quantized
 excerpt: 'Do real time evolution on a quantum computer in first quantization